-Fraud at Airbus: European courts weigh $4 billion plea deal
+Fraud at Airbus: US, European courts weigh $4 bln settlement

-PARIS (AP) — Courts in Britain and France are considering Friday whether to accept a plea deal that could cost Airbus up to $4 billion and end years of corruption investigations.
+PARIS (AP) — Courts in Britain, France and the U.S. are considering Friday whether to accept a settlement that could cost Airbus up to $4 billion and end years of corruption investigations.

 If approved, the deal would be among the biggest-ever settlements in both France and Britain in a company corruption case.